HeberCooke/DiveLog/README.md

 ## SCUBA Dive Log/Planner

 This Dive Log App is used by a scuba diver to record the details of dives they have done.This Serves many purposes that are both safety focused and personal.
 This Dive Log App Is not only a log book replacement it also replaces the recreational dive plan tables!
 The dive log can be used by everyone on your dive trip using the same app.
 The Dive Log numbers and saves your dives just like a log book.
 It has a planner that tracks your nitrogen time for multiple dives.
+This is made for recreational divers only!

 ---
 ### This Dive Log Includes Fields